 The first RNA vaccine, as we know them today, was developed in 2012.
 Scientists successfully vaccinated rats against a respiratory virus.
 About a year after that, a new strain of avian influenza – bird flu – appeared.
 Scientists at Novartis’s US research hub in Cambridge, Massachusetts decided to put their new vaccine to the test.
 In less than a week they were able to synthesize the RNA for the vaccine, assemble it and test it in cells.
 A week later they were testing it in mice.

 The development happened at a breakneck speed.
 The Novartis team achieved in one month what typically takes a year or more.
-But at the time, the ability to manufacture clinical-grade RNA was limited and unfortunately the research was halted in 2015 when Novartis sold its vaccines business.
-The work was never tested in people.
+But at the time, the ability to manufacture clinical-grade RNA was limited and unfortunately, the research was halted in 2015 when Novartis sold its vaccines business.
+The work was never tested on people.

 By the beginning of 2020, about a dozen RNA vaccine candidates had been tested in humans.
 Four had been abandoned after initial testing.
 The cytomegalovirus RNA vaccine was the only one that had progressed to a larger, follow-on study.